davepoppins5073/Challenge_14_AlgoTrading/README.md

 ### Evaluate a new machine learning classifier

 #### Logistic Regressions Strategy
+>  LinearRegression fits a linear model with coefficients  to minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation.
+The coefficient estimates for Ordinary Least Squares rely on the independence of the features.
+When features are correlated and the columns of the design matrix `X` have an approximately linear dependence, the design matrix becomes close to singular and as a result, the least-squares estimate becomes highly sensitive to random errors in the observed target, producing a large variance.
+This situation of multicollinearity can arise, for example, when data are collected without an experimental design.
 <img width="720" alt="Logistic Regression Strategy" src="https://user-images.githubusercontent.com/101449950/181599338-b57766eb-5381-4256-8888-d921e2b9452c.png">

 #### AdaBoost Strategy